-29 leaders from 11 Philippine universities came together to participate in the third rendition of our Leadership Development Programme for Higher Education Institutions (LDP-HEIs), held for the first time online, in partnership with the Southeast Asian Regional Center for Graduate Study and Research in Agriculture (SEARCA).
-Over two months, Programme Director, Dr N Varaprasad, alongside trainers Associate Professor Calvin Chan and Associate Professor Rebekah Lim from the Singapore University of Social Sciences (SUSS), led workshops on how institutions can evolve through the challenges posed by remote working and learning during the COVID-19 pandemic.
+In continued partnership with the Southeast Asian Regional Center for Graduate Study and Research in Agriculture (SEARCA), the third and fourth runs of the Leadership Development Programme for Higher Education Institutions (LDP-HEIs) ran this year.
+Held for the first time online, the two sessions spanning 21 April – 7 June and 13 October – 29 November impacted 63 Higher Education Institution (HEI) leaders across 28 universities in the Philippines.
+Programme Director Dr N Varaprasad, alongside trainers Associate Professor Calvin Chan and Associate Professor Rebekah Lim from the Singapore University of Social Sciences (SUSS), led workshops on how institutions can evolve through the challenges posed by remote working and learning during the COVID-19 pandemic.

 Participants were introduced to institutional resilience and effective leadership styles for disruptive times; preparing future-ready graduates for the changing world of work; using cutting-edge digital tools and pedagogies to effectively engage students; and developing future-ready faculty.
 Much was gleaned as well from an impressive line-up of keynote speakers who added invaluable insights into tackling the challenges unique to HEIs and institutional transformations needed for the new normal.
 The speakers notably were Dr J. Prospero E. de Vera III, Chairperson, Commission on Higher Education of The Philippines (CHED); Professor Danilo L. Concepcion, President, University of the Philippines; Professor Lim Cher Ping, Chair Professor of Learning Technologies and Innovation, The Education University of Hong Kong; Professor Hyo-Jeong So, Director of the Center for Innovations in Education, EWHA Women’s University; and Ms Cathlea Barote, Chief People Officer, East-West Seed International Ltd, Thailand.

-The programme culminated in a final session where all participants shared action plans to be implemented in their respective universities, optimising and operationalising the lessons learnt throughout the programme.
-We will remain in close contact with these institutions over the next two months, to hear how their actions plans drive positive change in their respective universities.
+Each programme culminated in a session where all participants shared re-entry action plans to be implemented in their respective universities, optimising and operationalising the lessons learnt throughout the programme.